If you have saving available, is it better to overpay your mortgage, or use the money to invest?

 Mortgage overpayments carry a psychological benefit 🧠

 Many people who have fully paid off their mortgage say it’s one of the most exciting and satisfying financial milestones they have achieved.
 Removing your largest monthly bill can feel liberating.

 This needs to be given proper consideration against a potentially more “optimal” solution.

 Comparing using projections 📈

-The table below illustrates a 30 year, £200,000 mortgage with a 2% interest rate.
-This comes to payments of £744 per month, and this person has an additional £250 per month available for long term savings which they are considering:
+The table below illustrates a 30 year, £200,000 mortgage with a 2% interest rate, resulting in payments of £744 per month.
+This person has an additional £250 per month available for long term savings.
+They are considering:

 As you can see:

-- Assuming a mortgage rate of 2% and a predicted investment return of 7%, it’s more profitable to use those additional funds to invest rather than overpay
+- Assuming a mortgage rate of 2% and a predicted (nominal) investment return of 7%, it’s more profitable to use those additional funds to invest rather than overpay.

 Making your own projection 🧮

 To make an informed decision, construct your own table for the scenarios you’re considering, using your real mortgage and saving details.